Your browser is unsupported

 Pediatric Residency Curriculum

-Residency Curriculum consists of a combination of rotations and electives, some of which are customizable.
+Residency curriculum consists of a combination of rotations and electives, some of which are customizable.
 The focus is on both inpatient and outpatient experience.

 Rotations and experiences specific to inpatient care.